 Fermanagh and Omagh

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Fermanagh and Omagh local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Fermanagh and Omagh covers much of southwest Northern Ireland, featuring Lough Erne’s lakelands and the Sperrin Mountains.
+Overview ⁞ Fermanagh and Omagh covers much of southwest Northern Ireland, featuring Lough Erne’s lakelands and the Sperrin Mountains.
 Enniskillen is the largest town, while Omagh serves as an administrative hub.
 Tourism, agriculture, and outdoor recreation play key roles in the local economy.

+Who governs Fermanagh and Omagh?
 The local government for this district is: Fermanagh and Omagh District Council - Enniskillen Office (local government district).

 This district page, Fermanagh and Omagh, is a sub-page of this region page: Northern Ireland.
 It zooms in to local authorities and parliamentary constituencies, and provides a list of wards in this district.
 We have this list page for easy browsing of all UK local authority districts: List of Local Authority Districts.